Reapor-Yurnero/FlightBooking/README.md

 The flightbooking system is implemented in a **client-server** structure.

-The client app is responsible for the interaction with users, including reading in the requested service and arguments from the text interface and outputing/displaying the consequent result to users.
+The client app is a combination of a client front-end and server interface.
+It's responsible for the interaction with users, including reading in the requested service and arguments from the text interface and outputing/displaying the consequent result to users as a front-end as well as the transmission and marshalling of service request to the server as the interface.

-The server is responsible for the execution of services, management of database and generation of the result.
+The server app is a combination of the server back-end and skeleton.
+It's responsible for the execution of services, management of database and generation of the result as back-end and also unmarshalling the request received and calling the service functions as a skeleton.

 A complete circle (if no fault occurs) is: